bite-your-idols/Gamestarter/README.md

 ### About
 I'm trying ot make a very easy installation for Retroarch and other games or emulators for Raspberry Pi's OpenELEC.
-It is based on originally created addon by Mezo in OpenELEC official forums and edits by some other forum users.
+It is based on originally addon created by Mezo in OpenELEC official forums and edited by other forum users.

-This is still a work in progress script.
+This is still a work in progress project.

 ### Installation instructions: